Held on the second Thursday of each month at 7.30-9:30pm

 “I wanted to send a couple of lines of feedback about receiving the Next Pregnancy Support Pack.
 I felt a bit silly taking the pack at first.
 My miscarriages have all been quite early and I sometimes feel like I can’t treat them as “real” losses.
 Accepting the pack was a big deal for me and it was so appreciated.
 I loved the essential oil and knitted heart especially.
 I now have a night routine with essential oils in a diffuser and it has really helped my sleep.
 My daughter now uses the knitted heart as a little blanket for a tiny soft toy and it always makes me smile when I see it and remember how far I have come.
 I also use the little bag the pack came in all the time it’s so handy!”

 We would like to encourage men to attend our support group, call our phone service and attend our events.
 We would like to ensure that men are supported after a miscarriage too as they have become a parent and lost their baby.
 Miscarriage is a taboo subject but we would like to encourage both male and females to open up about their experience.
-Keep a lookout on our social media for males only activities/events!’

 Although miscarriage is a loss for you both, it happened physically for a women.
 However men may be affected from an emotional point of view.
 Simply being there for your partner by listening and giving her a shoulder to cry on is often what most women want from their partners.
 We welcome men to attend our support groups, fundraising events and other MISS activities.

-when trying for a baby stops
+When trying for a baby stops…

 Many women and couples will try to get pregnant again following a miscarriage, and keep trying even through multiple losses.
 Statistically, the majority will eventually have a ‘rainbow baby’ in their lives.
 But some women and partners will also come to a point where they wonder if they should stop trying.
 This can be a difficult and lonely place even within the miscarriage community, and it’s not talked about very much.